3D print of PCB mounting brackets using openscad

 • load the .scad file

-• generate the .stm file
+• import the .stm file from ./out

 • slice it